Tanzania’s leading wildlife and nature conservation expert honored

 Ngorongoro Conservation Area has been voted the best tourist site for domestic, regional and international tourists, raising Tanzania’s position and image on top among finest tourist destinations in the world.

-Dr. Manongi, the highly trained wildlife and nature conservation scientist had as well, succeeded to develop Geo-tourism inside the conservation area.
+Dr. Manongi, the highly trained wildlife and nature conservation scientist had also succeeded in developing Geo-tourism inside the conservation area.
 This new type of tourism sustains and enhances the distinctive geographical sites and their natural environment, heritage and culture into tourism.

-The Ngorongoro-Lengai is the first Geopark in East Africa, but also the leading site for geo-tourism in Africa south of Sahara.
+The Ngorongoro-Lengai is not only the first Geopark in East Africa, but also the leading site for geo-tourism in Africa south of Sahara.
 It is the second in Africa after the M’Goun in Morocco.

 The Ngorongoro-Lengai Geopark covers an area of 12,000 square kilometers of rocky hills, lengthy underground caves, lake basins and hominid discovery sites.